bpeterso2000/sliced/docs/source/python_slices.rst

 .. image:: _static/figure4.png

-The terms **step** and **stride** are sometimes used interchangably.
+The terms **step** and **stride** are sometimes used interchangeably.
 When an interval's stride is either not specified or set to **None** the step-size will be default to 1.

 Reversed intervals
 ------------------

-Reversed strides are occassionaly a point of confusion for people just starting out with Python because the open end is flipped.
+Reversed strides are occassionally a point of confusion for people just starting out with Python because the open end is flipped.

 .. code-block:: python